 Potential guests usually visit multiple websites and compare several choices before making their final booking.
-As a result, you must be quick enough to convince your visitors that booking with you is the best option they are looking for.
+You must be quick enough to convince your visitors that booking with you is the best option they get.

-Focus on your Unique Selling Propositions (USPs) and represent what differentiates you from the other options available.
+Focus on your Unique Selling Propositions (USPs) and immediately show what differentiates you from the other options available.
 Offer your visitors personalised messages or special offers on your direct booking website to draw them back to your site.
 Try several offers until you find something that appeals to your audience.

 Use an Exit-Intent pop-up to persuade your abandoning visitors to stay on your website.
-Display a message with a sense of urgency and encourage the users who are about to leave to make a quick decision.
-You can offer them group discounts, restaurant, gym and spa discounts or free breakfast when booking directly on your booking site.
-Catch your users’ attention and stick on their minds to revisit you.
+Display a message with a sense of urgency.
+Encourage the users who are about to leave to make a quick decision.
+You can offer group discounts, restaurant, gym, and spa discounts or free breakfast when booking directly on your booking site.
+Catch your users’ attention and stick in their minds to revisit you.

 5. Try Different Call to Actions

-Try different CTAs (Call to Action) on your website to collect your visitors’ email addresses, keep in touch with them and offer them exclusive deals.
-Use pop-ups to ask them to sign up to your blog or newsletter, save search history and send your visitors ‘shopping cart recovery alerts’ and discount emails.
+Try different CTAs (Call to Action) on your website to collect your visitors’ email addresses.
+Use them to keep in touch with them and offer exclusive deals.
+Use pop-ups to ask them to sign up to your blog or newsletter and save search history.
+You can send your visitors ‘shopping cart recovery alerts’ and discount emails.

 6. Add Live Chat and Messenger Tools to Your Site

-You can get a chance to foster a relationship with your prospects and offer them customised deals before they book with you.
-Many of your visitors may be willing to make a booking but might be hesitant to take that last step because of doubt, confusion or a question that occupies their minds.
+You can have time to foster a relationship with your prospects and offer customised deals before booking with you.
+Many of your visitors may be willing to make a booking but might be hesitant to take that last step.
+This could be because of doubt, confusion, or a question that occupies their minds.
 Live chat tools are perfect solutions for helping these on-the-fence prospects and boosting your conversion rate.

 7. Provide Social Proof

-Add testimonials, reviews, and other user-generated content to your website to provide your visitors with enough social proof and help them make up their minds.
+Add testimonials, reviews, and other user-generated content to your website.
+They will provide your visitors with enough social proof and help them make up their minds.

-Simple short recommendations from your previous happy guests, whether in video or written form, can streamline the decision-making process of your new prospects and increase the conversion rate.
+Simple short recommendations from your previous happy guests can streamline the decision-making process of your new prospects.
+Whether in video or written form, they will eventually increase the conversion rate.

-Curate user-generated content on your landing and critical pages and social media channels.
-Ask your current guests to share their experiences with your brand, helping customers make a decision confidently.
+Curate user-generated content on your landing and critical pages and also social media channels.
+Ask your current guests to share their experiences with your brand, helping customers decide confidently.

 Vacation rental influencer marketing is another way of getting third-party social proof.
-Invite influential travel figures that fit your brand image and reflect your guests to share their experience with their followers and give them a peek at what it’s like to book with you.
+Invite influential travel figures that fit your brand image and reflect your guests.
+Let them share their experience with their followers and give a peek at what it’s like to book with you.

 8. Leverage the Power of Remarketing

-Remarketing techniques can come in handy when a user lands on your page, successfully passes most of the booking steps but leaves your site without finalising their deal.
-The basic idea behind remarketing is to reach out to users who have already interacted with you and give them a little push to move along the conversion process.
+Remarketing techniques can come in handy when a user lands on your page, successfully passes most of the booking steps, but leaves your site without finalising their deal.
+The basic idea behind remarketing is to reach out to users who have already interacted with you.
+Such tact gives them a little push to move along the conversion process.

-If your users aren’t ready to book when they first visit your website, you can offer them a second chance to become customers.
-These prospective guests already know you; they have much higher chances of converting.
+If your users aren’t ready to book when they first visit your website, offer them a second chance to do so.
+These prospective guests already know you.
+That’s why they have much higher chances of converting.
 Therefore, you must target them on several occasions and reach out through follow-up emails to remind them of finishing their reservation.

 9. Use Retargeting Tools

 Retargeting and remarketing have the same objectives but use different tactics to accomplish their goal.
-Retargeting primarily uses paid ads to target audiences who have visited your website or social media profiles, while remarketing uses email to target people who have already done business with your brand.
+Retargeting technique primarily uses paid ads to target audiences who have visited your website or social media profiles.
+Remarketing, on the other hand, uses email to target people who have already done business with your brand.